-The all-important WR-V launch in India is expected within three months from now.
+The all-important WR-V launch in India is scheduled for next month.
 After a few recent flops, Honda badly needs a decent seller…

 It is raining soft roaders everywhere.
 After BR-V, Honda’s next shot in this segment will be an even softer WR-V. WR-V was unveiled at the Sao Paulo Motor Show in Brazil in November 2016 and in a series of spy pics, the India-spec version has already been leaked.
 These pics, sourced from Team-BHP, are from an official unveiling event of the car at Honda’s Tapukara plant in Rajasthan.

 WR-V Engine & Details

 Based on the Jazz (called as ‘Fit’ in Brazil), the WR-V, or the Winsome Runabout Vehicle (wait… what?), looks sharper than the hatchback.
 Higher ground clearance, body cladding and bigger wheel rims are prominent takeaways from the production model.

 Engine specifications have not been confirmed.
 However, for India, it is likely to carry the same 90 bhp 1.2 Liter i-Vtec petrol engine as well as the 100 bhp 1.5 Liter i-Dtec diesel engine combos.
 Apart from the manual transmissions, WR-V may also get the CVT gearbox with the petrol engine (only).

 Speaking of design characteristics, the front bumper has been chiselled sharp and has subtle muscular hints.
 The headlamp brings memories of the Jazz but now flaunts black inserts.
 Doors and rear fenders are the same while the tailgate is new.
 The moment we talk about rear lamps, Jazz’ inspiration comes flooding back.
 Take a look…